Ddylen/F-FI224-4/bin/rawdata/README.md

-This folder has been left empty, but is included in the repo as other code I have written saves files to it
+This folder has been left empty, but is included in the repo as this is where the python code saves the colour and depth frames from the demonstrations to.
+These files are large, so can be deleted once you have extracted and saved the 3D pose trajectory of the demonstrator